 The other day I was

-whining talking to Colleen about our nightly bath time debacle and my silly yet effective solution and she suggested I put it on the site.
+whining talking to a friend about our nightly bath time debacle and my silly yet effective solution and she suggested I put it on the site.
 The reality is, if I’m having this unfortunate nightly occurrence, someone else out there is, too.

-So, in the name of #keepingitreal, I am sharing this with you folks and for those of you who are suffering similar nightly fiascos, I am offering my official How to Shower printable FOR FREE.
+So, in the name of #keepingitreal, I am sharing this super-simple How to Shower printable.

-Now, don’t get too excited, folks.
+Now, don’t get too excited, you guys.
 It’s not fancy.
-In fact, that isn’t even ClipArt, it’s CaitArt, but if it helps just one mama through that dreaded bath debacle, it is worth the rest of you folks giggling at me.
+In fact, that isn’t even ClipArt, it’s CaitArt, but if it helps just one mama through that dreaded bath debacle, it is worth the rest of you giggling at me.

-So, if you want my official How to Shower free printable, click here, and then all you need to do is to print and laminate and voila!
+So, if you want my official How to Shower printable, simply grab it here, print, and laminate.
 Watch those important life skills take shape before your very eyes (with the hope that, one day, bodily cleaning will happen without your direct supervision).